Tabs — Smart UI JavaScript API

 Default value

-<smart-tabs scroll-buttons-position='near'></smart-tabs>
+<smart-tabs scroll-buttons-position="near"></smart-tabs>

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-let scrollButtonsPosition = tabs.scrollButtonsPosition;
+const scrollButtonsPosition = el.scrollButtonsPosition;

 Specifies or retrieves how the tab strip responds when users interact with the scroll buttons.
 Determines the scrolling behavior—such as the distance the tab strip moves or whether scrolling is smooth or immediate—when the left or right scroll buttons are clicked.